Dissolving a New York LLC can be quite challenging, so it's important to take time to see it through properly.

 Dissolving a New York LLC is not always a straightforward affair.

-You must follow the operating agreement and get a majority vote, wind up the company by paying out debts, outstanding taxes, and distributing assets, close out all out-of-state registrations, file Articles of Dissolution, final tax returns, and certificates of termination.
+You must follow the New York LLC operating agreement and get a majority vote, wind up the company by paying out debts, outstanding taxes, and distributing assets, close out all out-of-state registrations, file Articles of Dissolution, final tax returns, and certificates of termination.

-For this process to go down as easily as possible, we recommend seeking out legal advice from a law firm or a reputable business law attorney.
+For this process to go down as easily as possible, we recommend seeking legal advice from IncFile.

 The state's laws are complex, so you need to be sure that the appropriate steps have been taken before your final dissolution date arrives.